Julien2744/Annihilation-Recreated/README.md

-- dev note: A lot of attack ; behavior ; and models are not 100% accurate since it's almost impossible and my only visual source where player soloing Annihilation.
+- dev note: A lot of attacks ; behaviors ; and models are not 100% accurate since it's almost impossible.